Ttokkime/Jamie-Lee-Personality-Quiz/README.md

 # Personality Quiz
+This personality quiz will give the user which studio ghibli character they are from the choices they put in for the three questions provided.

 ### Project
 - Allow a person to select an answer for each of the three questions by clicking a button.